kfiramar/Python-quality-toolkit/README.md

 ## 🛠️ Usage

 You can run the script using the bash command in the terminal: `bash code_quality.sh`.
 Remember to replace the `DIR` variable in the script with the path to your Python project directory.
+The `REQUIREMENTS` variable should point to the location where you want to generate the requirements file.

 ## 🧪 Tests